mapbox/Simple-KML/README.md

 If you find a bug or want to otherwise contribute, please fork the project on GitHub and contribute that way.
 In particular, I would like to start adding built-in testing with a library of accompanying KML test files to parse.

+There is an ARC-compatible branch in the works at `dev-arc`.
+It will eventually become `master` over time.

 ## License

 Copyright (c) 2010-2011 Code Sorcery Workshop, LLC and Development Seed, Inc.